rremizov/ansible-syncthing/README.md

 Features
 --------

-- Integration with systemd and ufw using original config from the syncthing package.
+- Integration with systemd and ufw using original config from the Syncthing package.

 Requirements
 ------------